at1as/browser-terminal/README.md

 # browser-terminal
-A session to a localhost terminal accessible from the browser.
+A session to a localhost terminal accessible from the browser

 ### Screenshot

 ![Screenshot](http://at1as.github.io/github_repo_assets/browser-terminal.jpg)

+### Usage

+* Use thin as your webserver
+* install dependencies in run.rb
+* `ruby run.rb`
+* navigate browser to 127.0.0.1:4567

 ### Limitations